modcomlearning/MediLab/README.md

 ```
 pip install bcrypt
 ```
-Add below fucntion to functions.py - Used for encrypting/Decrypting
+Add below function to functions.py - Used for Encrypting
 ```

 import bcrypt